Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 one must type $ make (no option), and mpif90 is done automatically.
 The same for PBLACS/SRC, but for SRC, one must give -fallow-argument-mismatch at Makefile's $(FC) line, and type $ make -k.
 The TOOLS directory is typed just like $ make.
-It is 10.7 MB for the latest libscalapack.a.
+It will be 10.7 MB for the latest libscalapack.a.

 The arch.make file for the MPI case mpifort is the following (the upper half of the arch.make):